Characters and races of The Dark Crystal: Kira

 Having escaped the slaughter of her people when hidden by her mother in a hollow tree trunk, Kira ended up wandering into a Podling village and was adopted by them.
 Taught by the Podlings, Kira learned to converse with wild animals and is given to wandering the swamps outside the Podling village, accompanied by Fizzgig.
 She is soft-spoken and gentle as a rule.
 Kira wears a golden-brown dress and a brown cloak.
 She has a fair complexion; her hair is long and fair, almost white; and she is always barefoot.
-As a female Gelfling, Kira has segmented fairy or butterfly-like wings that unfold from her shoulders on command: a physical feature not shared by male Gelflings.
+As a female Gelfling, Kira has segmented fairy or butterfly-like wings that she can fold down her back: a physical feature not shared by male Gelflings.
 Although not shown in flight, she is twice seen using these wings to slow a fall.

 Kira was designed by Wendy Froud (Nee Midener) and her design and fabrication supervisor was also Wendy Midener.

 Vapra Clan

 The Vapra Clan are a Gelfling clan that reside in the city of Ha'rar within the snowy high mountains and appear in The Dark Crystal: Age of Resistance, having ruled the other Gelfling tribes for ages.
-The Vapra Clan are experts on camouflage where they can blend into the background.
+They are experts on camouflage.
 Among the known members are: